Sustainability starts with the basics

 In June 2015, we carried out a total renovation of our steam supply.
 We switched from fuel oil to the much more environmentally friendly fuel: natural gas.
 Everything has been thought of: a condenser, insulation mattresses, electronically modulating gas burners, etc.

 We minimise the impact of transport from the factory to our customers by investing, through our transport company ALNATRA, in environmentally friendly and fuel-efficient trucks, mainly EURO 6 cars.
 At the end of the ride, for the most efficient transfer of our products to the customer’s premises, we promote auger transport, which is more energy-efficient than the blowing function.
 The all mash is then fed into the silo with the greatest care for quality via a mechanical auger.

-- Expansion of an electric vehicle fleet since 2019.
+- Expansion of an electric fleet since 2019.

 - Every broken lamp is systematically replaced by a smart LED lamp.

-All motors with substantial power that we purchase have efficiency level IE4.
+- All motors with substantial power that we purchase have an efficiency level of IE4.